tgross/blog.0x74696d.com/content/posts/2022-11-27-io_uring-and-seccomp.md

 interesting enough to reproduce myself.

 Suppose we want to prevent our application from making outbound network requests by blocking the `connect(2)` syscall.
-First let's look at an example of synchronous syscalls.
+This is a contrived example as you'd most likely implement this via network namespaces or iptables.
+But let's imagine the application needs to look up an upstream address and connect to it once, but we want to ensure the application can never make any new connections after that.

+The examples below will stand-in for a buggy or compromised application that's trying to make an outbound connection we want to stop.
+First we'll use normal syscalls.

 ```rust
 use std::env;